apecloud/kubeblocks-addons/examples/apecloud-mysql/README.md

 kubectl apply -f examples/apecloud-mysql/scale-out.yaml
 ```

-After applying the operation, you will see a new pod created and the ApeCloud-MySQL cluster status goes from `Updating` to `Running`, and the newly created pod has a new role `secondary`.
+After applying the operation, you will see a new pod created and the ApeCloud-MySQL cluster status goes from `Updating` to `Running`, and the newly created pod has a new role `follower`.

 And you can check the progress of the scaling operation with following command: